ossf/scorecard/docs/checks.md

 performs a similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and [Gerrit](https://www.gerritcodereview.com/) ("Reviewed-on" and "Reviewed-by").
-If recent changes are solely bot activity (e.g. dependabot, renovatebot, or custom bots), the check returns inconclusively.
+If recent changes are solely bot activity (e.g. Dependabot, Renovate bot, or custom bots), the check returns inconclusively.

 Scoring is leveled instead of proportional to make the check more predictable.